redpandaathome/photo-organizer/README.md

 <br><br>
 ***
 ## Little Note ✉️
-If there's issue or request, please feel free to let me know 🙌🏻
+If there's an issue or request, please feel free to let me know 🙌🏻

 This is my very first project to be shared and it would be great if this project could be helpful to someone.